avivasolutionsnl/sitecore-docker/README.md

-Run Sitecore 9 (with XConnect) using Docker and Windows containers.
+Run Sitecore 9 XP0 and XC using Docker for Windows.

 # Disclaimer
 This repository contains experimental code that we use in development setups.
 We do not consider the current code in this repository ready for production.